 My stylist Jessica was super excited to think in terms of a capsule wardrobe for working from home.
 I was super excited for what she was going to send!

 I ended up keeping three pieces (above) for my work from home wardrobe essentials.
 They were a new pair of NYDJ jeans–a lighter wash than I would normally get so unlike anything I own, a linen cardigan in navy blue and a neutral fringe-trimmed boucle jacket.
-You might have recalled seeing that kind of jacket in my Allume wardrobe above.
-While that jacket from Allume ended up not working for me, the Nic + Zoe one from Trunk Club did.
 It’s like nothing else in my closet.

 As always my $25 styling fee was waived because I’m a Nordstrom VISA Card cardholder.
 Speaking of Nordstrom I recently got an email from the company saying that they’re moving all of the Trunk Club “clubhouse” locations to Nordstrom stores this year.

 Finally, Trunk Club finally is participating in Rakuten.
 The last time I logged into my Trunk Club account, I could have gotten 6% back from Rakuten.
 So if you love shopping on Trunk Club and you love getting cash back for things you were going to buy anyway, make sure you sign up for Rakuten.
 Also, be sure to install the Rakuten browswer extension on Chrome so you never miss out.

 Wantable and my work from home wardrobe essentials